Versent/redux-crud/readme.md

 ### Normalizing records

-You API might return something like:
+Your API might return something like:

 ```js
 {